1set/starlet/lib/path/README.md

 # path

 `path` provides functions to manipulate directories and file paths.
-It is inspired by `pathlib` from Mojo.
+It is inspired by `pathlib` module from Mojo.

 ## Functions

 ### `abs(path) string`

-Returns the absolute representation of path.
+Returns a normalized absolutized version of the pathname path

 #### Parameters